atom/atom/docs/your-first-package.md

 [SpacePen][space-pen], which we'll touch upon only briefly here.

 Our display will simply be an unordered list of the file names, and their modified times.
-A basic Panel element will work well for us.
+We'll append this list to a panel on the bottom of the editor.
+A basic `panel` element inside a `tool-panel` will work well for us.
 Let's start by carving out a `div` to hold the filenames:

 ```coffeescript
 @content: ->